LLMGA: Multimodal Large Language Model based Generation Assistant: Experiments

 \subsection{Implementation Details}

-For the first stage of training, we employ the pretrained LLaVA-7B or LLaVA-13B as the initial MLLM.
-We utilize AdamW optimizer, setting the learning rate and weight decay to $2\times10^{-5}$ and $0$, respectively.
+For the first stage of training, we employ the pretrained LLaVA-1.5-7B or LLaVA-1.5-13B as the initial MLLM.
+We utilize the AdamW optimizer, setting the learning rate to $2\times10^{-5}$.
 Moreover, we adopt CosineLR as the learning rate scheduler.
-The batch size per device and epochs are set to $16$ and $6$, respectively.
-Besides, the training ratios for prompt refinement, similar image generation, inpainting \& outpainting, and visual question answering are specified as $0.5$, $1$, $1$, and $1$, respectively.
+The batch size per device and epochs are set to $16$ and $1$, respectively.
+Besides, the training ratios for VQA (LLaVA v1.5 mix665k), QA (Alpaca), prompt refinement, similar image generation, inpainting \& outpainting, and instruction-based editing are specified as $1$, $0.3$, $0.3$, $0.3$, $0.3$ and $0.3$, respectively.

-For the second stage of training, we adopt the Stable Diffusion 1.5 (SD1.5) as the initial image generation or editing model.
-We train these models with AdamW optimizer, setting the learning rate to $1\times10^{-5}$.
+For the second stage of training, we adopt the Stable Diffusion 1.5 (SD1.5) as the initial image generation or inpainting \& outpainting model.
+We train these models with the AdamW optimizer, setting the learning rate to $1\times10^{-5}$.
 The batch size is set to $32$.
-We train SD1.5 by $5\times10^{4}$ iterations.
+We train SD1.5 by $1\times10^{5}$ iterations.

-For the restoration network, we train our DiffRIR on DIV2K~\cite{DIV2K} and Flickr2K~\cite{Flickr2K} with the same GAN-based loss function as DiffIR.
+For the restoration network, we train DiffRIR on DIV2K~\cite{DIV2K} and Flickr2K~\cite{Flickr2K} datasets with the same GAN-based loss function as DiffIR.
 The batch sizes are set to $64$, and the LQ patch sizes are set to $64\times64$.
 We use Adam optimizer, setting the learning rate to $2\times10^{-4}$.
 We train this model by $4\times10^{5}$ iterations.